ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 I think the most common thing as web developers do is to reload the browser after each change in our code, what if we are testing in more than a browser, and also on mobile, we will have to hit the refresh button on every single screen, what if something is responsible for doing this for us.
 Another thing is image compression, what if we setup a tool to auto compressing images for us once we put it in the images folder, think about automation in all the stuff we do everyday by hand, Sass compile, file concatenation.

-Today we will introduce [Gulp](http://gulpjs.com/), how to use it, and how to integrate it with [WordPress](https://wordpress.org/) to automate and enhance our theme development process by putting together an automated workflow.
+In this tutorial, I’ll introduce [Gulp](http://gulpjs.com/), and how to integrate it with [WordPress](https://wordpress.org/) to automate and enhance your theme development process by putting together an automated workflow.

 ## Why I Need to Automate Development Workflow

-* Remove repetitive and boring tasks, replace them with tools, which will take care of all the process.
+* Remove repetitive and boring tasks, replace them with tools.
 * Save a lot of time for doing the core development.
 * Refresh the browser across multiple devices for testing once a file is changed.
 * Optimize website for performance by minifying and optimizing all our assets.